-NOTE: Due to COVID-19, we have cancelled our 2020 Rhinebeck Residency.
-While we are saddened, of course, to not be able to come together in person (for the residency and our annual Birches LitFest), we have designed in its place an Editorial Residency that awards 4 creative professionals with a $500 grant.
-Applications are open from April 27 — May 31, 2020.
-See more info below, but click here to apply.
+Due to COVID-19, we have postponed our in-person residencies.
+While we are saddened, of course, to not be able to come together, we have designed in its place an Editorial Residency that awards four creatives with a $500 grant.

-Publication: publishing a piece in Issue 12.
-At the time of your application, you do not need to have written this piece, but you do need to specify what piece you would be working toward, and how you envision it speaking to our topic of “Before After.”
-Once accepted, each Resident will have a call with our Executive Director, Joyce Chen, and possibly other staff members as well, to welcome you to our community and walk you through the editorial process.
+Publication: publishing a piece in Issue 14.
+At the time of your application, you do not need to have written this piece, but you do need to specify what piece you would be working toward, and how you envision it speaking to our topic of “Economies of Harm.”
+Once accepted, each resident will have approximately 8 weeks to create or finesse their piece before workshopping it with their cohort.
+They will then have one month to polish up the piece for publication.

-WHY $500 for each resident?
-On average, overhead for our residencies is $2,000.
+Why $500 for each resident?
+On average, overhead for each of our bi-coastal residencies is $2,000.
 Our residencies are free to attend, but residents do have to cover their own travel to and from.
-Normally, each resident/contributor receives $75 for publication.
-Given this residency has no operational costs, and that many artist and creative communities have been hit hard by COVID-19, we have decided to provide this stipend, which we feel represents an actionable amount for a professional creative who is in need of financial support and working on a project or manuscript.
+Normally, each resident/contributor receives $100 for publication.
+Given this residency has no operational costs, and that many artist and creative communities have been hit hard by COVID-19, we have decided to provide this stipend, which we feel represents an actionable amount for a creative who is in need of financial support and working on a project or manuscript.